examples of themes in books

 15. War

-War is a universal theme that has appeared in literature since the dawn of storytelling.
+War has been a universal theme in literature since the dawn of storytelling.
 In fact, one could argue that war is the very first story ever told.

 The stories of the Trojan War and the Iliad are some of the oldest examples of literature in existence, and they both revolve around the theme of war.
 Even in more modern works, war remains a popular subject.